joachimdemuth/world-weather-app/README.md

 # World Weather App

 ## Description
-This is a small web app built on React using MapBox and OpenWeatherMap for getting weather forecast through interactions with a map.
+World Weather App is a React-based web app that provides weather forecast through interactions with a map.

 The application is based around the map on which you can either choose to click on a location or search for a location in the search bar.
 Clicking on a result in the search bar will fly you to the chosen location and provide the current weather plus a 5 day forecast for the area.
 Using the search bar to find a location will also add your search to the "Recent searches" box on the left side.
 In this box you can revisit your frequent locations quickly and easily.